potato-tf/PopExtensionsPlus/CONTRIBUTING.md

+# Contributing to PopExtensions

-### Any existing code that breaks these rules predates these guidelines and/or is too load-bearing/widely used to change
-**Offending lines of code that already exist are not a pass to break them yourself.**
+### Any existing code that breaks these rules predates these guidelines and/or is too load-bearing/widely used to change, they are not a pass to break them yourself.

 ## General
 - Use PopExtUtil functions as much as possible, all generic re-usable functions go here
 - Always use constants defined in constants.nut/itemdef_constants.nut, avoid magic numbers
 ## Error Logging:
-- Use `PopExtMain.Error` for errors and warnings, do not use `error()` or other print functions
+- Use `PopExtMain.Error` for errors and warnings
-    - ### Debug:
+### Debug:
 - Print to Console if `PopExtConfig.DebugText` is true and Debug Logging for the module is whitelisted in `PopExtConfig.DebugFiles`
 - `PopExtMain.Error.DebugLog` - Generic Debug Logging with the `POPEXT DEBUG:` prefix
-    - ### Warnings:
+### Warnings:
 - Always print to console with the `POPEXT WARNING:` prefix
 - `PopExtMain.Error.GenericWarning` - Self-explanatory
 - `PopExtMain.Error.DeprecationWarning` - Deprecation warning.
 First argument is old function/variable name, Second argument is the new name.
+### Errors:
+- Always print to console with the `POPEXT ERROR:` or `POPEXT FATAL:` prefix, depending on if assert is true
 - `PopExtMain.Error.RaiseIndexError` - Index out-of-range error, set the 3rd argument to `true` to trigger an assert/full vscript error
 - `PopExtMain.Error.RaiseTypeError` - Type error, see above for assert
 - `PopExtMain.Error.RaiseValueError` - Generic value error, see above for assert (argument 4 instead of 3)
 - `PopExtMain.Error.RaiseModuleError` - Module import error, `PopExtMain.IncludeModules` will handle this automatically
 - `PopExtMain.Error.ParseError` - Generic parsing errors.
 - `PopExtMain.Error.RaiseException` - Generic Exceptions/Asserts.

 ## Naming Conventions:
 - ### snake_case: